Frat1n/Frat1n/README.md

 - 🌱 I’m currently learning more things about cyber security and software engneering
 - 💞️ I’m looking to collaborate on my projects
 - 📫 How to reach me: my email is zzqxyz19@gmail.com
-- 😄 Pronouns: im a normal guy so he/him
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: im 12
+- ⚡ Fun fact: idk

 <!---
 Frat1n/Frat1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.